-This is because the business version does not provide any direct integration into a company network in the classic sense but assumes a fully cloud-based structure.
-Integration into a corporate network via hybrid Azure Active Directory and via VPN connection is only reserved for the Enterprise variant.
-So the Cloud PC Business option is actually very close to a consumer variant already.
+The Business version does not provide any direct integration into a company network in the classic sense but assumes a fully cloud-based structure.
+Integration into a corporate network via hybrid Microsoft Entra ID and via VPN connection is only reserved for the Enterprise variant.

 The target group for the Cloud PC Business is primarily small teams without their own IT infrastructure who already rely purely on cloud services.
 Companies that want to integrate Cloud PCs into their own infrastructure and also use their own Windows images, for example, must choose the Enterprise variant.

-From day one, users of Windows 365 Cloud PC can rely on the support of ezeep.
+From day one, users of Windows 365 and Azure Virtual Desktop can rely on the support of ezeep.
 Only once printing is as simple as accessing a cloud desktop and apps is a hybrid work strategy truly achieved.

-For both versions, ezeep is an ideal companion.
-For the enterprise target groups, this is mainly because ezeep meets the high demands of enterprise IT and enables printing even in the most complex environments; for business cloud PC users, the main focus is enabling the use of a central printer which ezeep delivers reliably.
-As an integration of the cloud PCs into the local network is not provided for, this means that network printers are not easily accessible.
+For both versions of Windows 365 and Azure Virtual Desktop, ezeep Blue is an ideal companion. ezeep Blue meets the high demands of enterprise IT and enables printing even in the most complex and distributed environments; for business cloud PC users, the main focus is enabling the use of a central printer which ezeep Blue delivers reliably – as the integration of the cloud PCs into the local network is not provided for, network printers are otherwise not easily accessible.